MinchinWeb/seafoam/README.rst

 If you are using this theme on a subdomain, look at the ``SITE_ROOT_URL`` setting.

-This documentation has to be manual updated.
+This documentation has to be manually updated.
 If the settings no longer match the theme's behavior, or a setting is missing from here, please open a ticket on `GitHub <https://github.com/MinchinWeb/seafoam/issues>`_.